NFL Week 7 Picks Against the Spread: Patriots, Giants, Jets Continue to Roll

-NFL Week 7 picks ATS: Patriots, Giants, Jets continue to roll originally appeared on NBC Sports Chicago
+NFL Week 7 picks ATS: Patriots, Giants, Jets continue to roll originally appeared on NBC Sports Boston

 Week 7 of the 2022 NFL season doesn't feature a ton of exciting matchups.
 The Philadelphia Eagles, Minnesota Vikings, Los Angeles Rams and Buffalo Bills all being on a bye has a lot to do with that.